 Glossier, a skincare retailer founded in 2014, owes its success largely to influencer marketing.
 When selecting influencers, it prioritizes engagement rates over follower numbers, a strategy that leads to micro-influencers, according to Mediabistro.
 One was Cecilia Gorgon, a student at the University of Michigan majoring in fine arts, with about 8,500 Instagram followers.

 She posted a photo of the brand’s Priming Moisturizer Rich, recommending it because she’d “been testing it out the past few days and it’s so moisturizing.”
 She also positively reviewed Glossier products in an Into the Gloss article under her byline.

 Glossier’s program for its representatives also includes micro-influencers.
 Glossier flew 13 of its representatives to New York City for 48 hours.
 One was YouTube vlogger Amy Serrano who boasts 47,000 YouTube subscribers.
-The beauty vlogger documented the excursion on YouTube and dedicated four of Instagram posts to the trip, garnering substantial views and engagement.
+The beauty vlogger documented the excursion on YouTube and dedicated four Instagram posts to the trip, garnering substantial views and engagement.